Rothschild & Co

 In 2018, Alexandre de Rothschild (b.1980) succeeded David de Rothschild as Executive Chairman.
 In Europe, Rothschild & Co. forms a confederation of separate banks with Rothschild & Cie Banque in France and Rothschild Bank AG in Switzerland.

 The Archive currently holds very few records of Rothschild & Co., with the exception of a few published documents.
-See also The London banking house for information about records of N M Rothschild & Sons Limited.
+See The London banking house for information about records Rothschild & Co. held by the Archive.